Secrets of Contracting in 2023: How Legal Experts Manage Data and Compliance

 Challenges Impeding Compliance, Visibility, and Data Insights

-Good contract visibility is essential for optimal contract management.
+Good contract visibility is essential for optimal contract management workflow.
 It’s about more than just knowing where your contracts are.
 You should also be able to access valuable insights into performance, risk, and spend so that your company can make informed decisions later on.

 Some of the main challenges that prevent good visibility and insights are the lack of consistent reporting, complete up-to-date metadata, an organized repository that follows a clear naming protocol, and the number of contracts.